madelinezent/MIPSSimulator/README.md

-If you are a dog
+If you are a dog then the MIPS simulator was inside you all along
-I like you
-(MIPS simulator)